fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 # Intro

 What exactly is DMARC and why do you want it?
-DMARC stands for domain-based Message Authentication, Reporting & Conformance.
+DMARC stands for **Domain-based Message Authentication, Reporting & Conformance**.
 DMARC is an email validation framework designed to detect, prevent and provide reporting of email spoofing.

 As such it is all about the verification of the **From:** emaial header field.